KurtABum/PatternAnalysis-2025/recognition/README.md

 **What it did well:**
 - Correctly translated medical terms into lay language:
-  - "Cardiomegaly" → "The heart is enlarged"
+  - "Cardiomegaly" to "The heart is enlarged"
-  - "Pleural effusion" → "fluid buildup in the pleural space"
+  - "Pleural effusion" to "fluid buildup in the pleural space"
 - Explained the pacemaker placement clearly.
 - Retained all key findings from the expert report.